dcmi/dctap-python/docs/cli/generate/index.rst

 Read settings from a custom config file ........................................

 The option **--configfile** triggers use of a configuration file other than the default "dctap.yml".
 Settings such as the default shape name and namespace prefix mappings can be tweaked in this file, as discussed in the section :ref:`config`.
-A starter configuration file can be generated with **dctap init**, as described in the next section.
+A starter configuration file can be generated with **dctap init**, as described in the section :ref:`cli_init`.

 .. code-block:: bash